Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-administration/samples/sample1_administration.md

 ## Creating a SettingsClient

-To create a new `SettingsClient` to access sesettings, you need the endpoint to an Azure Key Vault HSM and credentials.
+To create a new `SettingsClient` to access settings, you need the endpoint to an Azure Key Vault HSM and credentials.

 Key Vault Settings client for C++ currently supports the `ClientSecretCredential` for authenticating.